blond-admin/BLonD/README.rst

 Windows GCC Installation Instructions
 -------------------------------------

-1. Download the latest mingw-w64 using this link: https://sourceforge.net/projects/mingw-w64/files/latest/download
+1. Download the latest mingw-w64 using this link: https://winlibs.com/#download-release

-2. Run the downloaded executable.
+2. Extract the downloaded zip/7-zip under e.g. ``C:\``.
+You should now see a directory ``C:\mingw64``.

-3. Make sure to select: **Architecture: x86_64**, **Threads: posix** and **Exception: seh**

-4. Select the installation location, e.g.: ``"C:\Users\myname\mingw-64"``

-5. Wait for the installation to complete, then add the following path to your User Environment Variable Path: ``"C:\Users\myname\mingw-64\mingw64\bin"``
+3. Add ``C:\mingw64\bin`` in the PATH Environment Variable. `Here you can see how to do this in Windows XP/Vista/7/8/10/11 <https://www.computerhope.com/issues/ch000549.htm>`_.

-6. To validate the correct setup of gcc, open a command prompt and type: ``gcc --version``.
+4. To validate the correct setup of gcc, open a command prompt and type: ``gcc --version``.
 The first output line should contain the gcc version you just installed.

 Install Steps